jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

     def positional_arguments(first_input, last_input):
     def keyword_arguments(first_input, last_input):

-  The difference that matters in the tests is how I call them
+  The difference that matters in the tests is how I :ref:`call<how to call a function with input>` them

   - I have to give the input in order when I use :ref:`positional arguments<test_positional_arguments>`